sirnuke/steambridge/COMPILE.md

 (~/.steam/root).
 At the moment, this directory contains the SteamBridge runtime settings, the upcoming database of appid SteamAPI versions, and a copy of *libsteam\_api.so*.
-The included script *setup.sh* will copy everything to its correct place, though it may be brittle on non-standard directories.
+The included script *setup.sh* will copy everything to the correct place, though it may be brittle on non-standard directories.

 # Deployment and execution notes